 Black seed oil is said to benefit both Type I and Type II diabetes.
 Researchers from the Indian Council of Medical Research, found that black seed oil “causes gradual partial regeneration of pancreatic beta-cells, increases the lowered serum insulin concentrations and decreases the elevated serum glucose.”
 Nigella sativa has been traditionally used for the treatment of diabetes and hypertension in south-eastern Morocco and Jorden.
 A cross-sectional survey of 310 diabetic patients in Jorden revealed 7.3% of them used Nigella sativa for diabetes.
 Nigella sativa has also been safely given to human patients in some clinical trials.
-More on health benefits of black seed for diabetes.
+More on health benefits of the black seed for diabetes.

 3. Black seed Oil Health Benefits for Hypertension

-In a clinical trial, oral intake of 100 and 200 mg of Nigella sativa extract twice a day by patients of mild hypertension, for 8 weeks, reduced both systolic and diastolic blood pressure.
+In a clinical trial, oral intake of 100 and 200 mg of Nigella sativa extract twice a day by patients with mild hypertension, for 8 weeks, reduced both systolic and diastolic blood pressure.
 It also caused a significant decline in the level of total and low-density lipoprotein (LDL) cholesterol.

 4. Black Seed Oil Benefits for the Skin

 The black seed oil has cleansing properties that help to eliminate dirt, sweat, and excess sebum from hair and skin.
-It softens skin and helps maintain the softness and radiance of the skin.
+It softens skin and helps maintain the softness and radiance of skin.
 It also reduces the appearance of aging such as wrinkles and fine lines.
 It soothes acne and prevents breakouts.
 It slows down aging by maintaining skin elasticity and suppleness.
 The black seed oil also promotes moisture retention in the skin.

 Black seed oil is very beneficial for those with skin conditions like eczema, psoriasis, and acne.
 The anti-inflammatory and antibacterial properties of black seed oil help to control and reduce the occurrence of acne.
 In a randomized double-blind clinical study, patients who applied N. sativa oil to lesions of vitiligo twice daily for 6 months had a significant decrease in the vitiligo area scoring index with no significant side effects.